SalesforceLabs/MyCharts/README.md

 embedded in other locations and can also be composed into a larger dashboard of charts that can be updated in bulk.

-Note: Throughout this document we refer to MyCharts by the single name of "MyCharts."
-However, this package has occasionally been referred to as "My Insights."
-As a result, you might occasionally see "My Insights" or "Show Insights" in the interface.
+> Note: Throughout this document we refer to MyCharts by the single
+> name of "MyCharts."
+However, this package has occasionally been
+> referred to as "My Insights."
+As a result, you might occasionally
+> see "My Insights" or "Show Insights" in the interface.

+## Building from Source

+If you intend to work from the source code of MyCharts, you'll need to take at least four steps to build and deploy to a salesforce org via the metadata APIs.

+1. Make sure that you have ant installed.
+2. Install the ant extensions in this repository's deps/ directory.
+3. Fill in an org profile in the build.properties file.
+4. Run "ant -Dprofile=USERNAME" where USERNAME is the profile that you defined in the previous step.

 ## Installation and Administration

-MyCharts will eventually be distributed as a Force.com package, but it is available now as an unmanaged package.
-In either case, most of the installation process is automatic.
+MyCharts can be installed from the salesforce.com AppExchange via [http://bit.ly/mycharts]() as an unmanaged package.
+Managed versions of the package will be available later.
+In either case, the installation process is automatic.
 Before installing the MyCharts package, ensure that your instance of Salesforce satisfies the following two requirements.